Frequently Asked Questions

-Height is a primary factor of concern, and this is where the main innovation occurs, as it is relatively easy to make an efficient rocket stove over 3 ft high, and much harder to make one only 2 ft high.
-The Himalayan Rocket Stove achieves this through innovative use of various design tweaks to optimize performance in a smaller sized format.
+Height is a primary factor in the design and this is where the main innovation occurs, as it is relatively easy to make an efficient rocket stove over 3 ft high, and much harder to make one less than 2 ft high.
+The Himalayan Rocket Stove achieves this through innovative use of various design tweaks to optimise performance in a smaller sized format.

 What is the distinction between the Himalayan Rocket Stove and Smokeless Chulla?

-The Himalayan Rocket Stove Pvt Ltd company is a Social Enterprise with a clearly stated triple bottom line of People, Planet and Profit.
-It makes products primarily designed for heating (and which can also be used for cooking) to be sold to people of the Himalayas.
+The Himalayan Rocket Stove Pvt Ltd company is a Social Enterprise with a triple bottom line of People, Planet and Profit.
+It makes products primarily designed for heating (which can also be used for cooking) initially targeting the people of the Himalayas.

-The Smokeless Cookstove Revolution not-for-profit project currently operating under the umbrella of the Himalayan Rocket Stove company, which is primarily a training platform aimed at sharing the knowledge behind making cost free smokeless “chulhas” using locally available materials in regions where Household Air Pollution is an issue.
+The Smokeless Cookstove Revolution is a not-for-profit project currently operating under the umbrella of the Himalayan Rocket Stove Foundation (pending incorporation).
+This project is primarily a training platform aimed at sharing the knowledge behind making cost free smokeless “chulhas” using locally available materials in regions where Household Air Pollution is an issue.

 This is important as most typical ‘Bhukari’ style heaters send the majority of the heat up the flue pipe and out into the atmosphere along with the smoke.
-A typical Bhukari is about 15% efficient, versus the Himalayan Rocket Stove being more like 90% efficient, due to these 2 aspects: a more complete combustion of the fuel (burning the smoke) and trapping the heat more effectively into the room.
+A typical Bhukari is perhaps 15% efficient, versus the Himalayan Rocket Stove being closer to 85% efficient, due to these 2 aspects: a more complete combustion of the fuel (burning the smoke) and trapping the heat more effectively into the room.

-The Himalayan Rocket Stove, however, is specifically designed to replace those heater style stoves (bukhari) that do vent outside, but which are less efficient and more polluting.
-Typically in the Himalayas all stoves vent to the outside, even the nomads in tents have stoves with a flue, so the Himalayan Rocket Stove is as appealing to the nomads and lower income households as it is to the higher income families with larger homes who are also conscious of the cost of heating.
+The Himalayan Rocket Stove range of products are designed to replace traditional wood burning room heating stoves (Bukhari) that vent to the outside via a flue pipe.
+Typically in the Himalayas, nearly all heating stoves vent to the outside.
+Even nomads in tents use a flue pipe, so the Himalayan Rocket Stove is as appealing to nomads and lower income households as it is to the higher income families with larger homes who are also conscious of the cost of heating.

 What is the importance of height in the design of the stoves?

-The height is a critical aspect of the design of the stove, in that a Rocket Stove works by drawing the hot gases upwards through a vertical insulated combustion chamber.
-It’s called the chimney effect, and the taller this vertical chamber is, the more rapidly it will draw gases through enhancing the high temperature combustion process.
+Height is a critical aspect of the design of the stove, in that a Rocket Stove works by drawing the hot gases upwards through a vertical insulated combustion chamber.
+The taller this vertical chamber is (up to a point), the more effectively it will draw gases through enhancing the high temperature combustion process.

 The challenge we faced was to design an effective stove that kept the height as low as possible due to the way people use the stoves in each of these contexts.

 We had to find a way to keep the height down whilst also keeping the effectiveness of the rocket stove design, which ideally prefers more height.
 There are various formulas and ratios that are used in the design, and through trial and error we came up with a version that works in both cases.
 If the context allows us to scale up the height, then we can make larger, hotter and more effective stoves, and we have also done this with several prototypes in Ladakh.

 One of our large space heaters is 36 inches high and uses a scaled up internal design accordingly, and is very effectively heating a hall in Ladakh with only a small increase in the fuel input.
-We will look at producing more of these in the coming year, as the feedback has been very positive with lots of people also requesting we make more of these heaters for larger rooms and halls.
+We will develop this design concept further as the feedback has been very positive with many requests for heaters that suit larger rooms and halls.